gstanden/orabuntu-lxc/README.md

 * Deploys/Builds LXC from source as RPM or DEB packages
 * Creates an LXC-containerized DNS/DHCP container for the systems running bind9 and isc-dhcp-server
 * Replicates the LXC-containerized DNS/DHCP container to all Orabuntu-LXC physical GRE-connected hosts
-* Optionally storage LXC-containerized DNS/DHCP updates at Amazon S3 for replication
+* Optionally stores LXC-containerized DNS/DHCP updates at Amazon S3 for replication
 * Automatically detects filesystem types which support lxc-snapshot overlayfs for LXC-containerized DNS/DHCP
 * Updates the LXC-containerized DNS/DHCP container replicas with the latest zone and lease updates every x minutes.
 * Builds the LXC containers